RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

 Description
 ***********

-This example shows how to acquire 16k samples of signal on fast analog inputs.
+This example shows how to acquire 16k samples of a signal on fast analog inputs.
 Signal will be acquired when the internal trigger condition is meet.
 Time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
 Decimations and time scales of a buffer are given in the :ref:`table <s_rate_and_dec>`.
-Voltage and frequency ranges depends on Red Pitaya model.
+Voltage and frequency ranges depend on Red Pitaya model.

 Required hardware